 Walking the dog on grass can be more pleasant for the dog if it is not allergic to grass.
 Always avoid areas of freshly mown or mulched grass especially if these areas have been recently sprayed by local councils etc. Many dogs will react to the freshly mown or chemically treated grass.
-Synthetic surfaces and Artifical Grass can reach dangerously high temperatures; Avoid synthetic play surfaces and sports grounds on walks.
-Please don’t resurface your own pet’s whole back yard with these products as small dogs have low clearance so we see skin lesions of abrasions and burns on their bellies and sore/singed feet on all sizes of dogs.
+Synthetic sport surfaces and Artificial grass can reach dangerously high temperatures; Avoid synthetic play surfaces and sports grounds on walks.
+Please don’t resurface your own pet’s whole backyard with these products as small dogs have low clearance, so we see skin lesions of abrasions and burns on their bellies and sore/singed feet on all sizes of dogs.

 Sand can also be very painful to walk on in heatwave conditions.
 If you do take your dog for a cooling ocean swim, then consider whether you can safely carry them to and from the water, (without injuring your own back in the process).

 - Boots/Shoes#: If you do insist on taking the dog for a walk, consider a set of the protective dog boots for your pet.
 Since 9/11 and the loss of rescue dogs in the days after from damaged pads, most police and rescue dogs wear these boots as the norm, so there are now many on-line outlets selling these boots.
 At the end of this article is a link that compares 8 types of boots including those boots most suitable for hot surface work.